ezakhar/help/en/basics/use-training-plan.md

 * for free plans you need to click on the "Take for free" button in the Store or on the plan page;
 * for paid plans - click on "Buy".

-4.Study the [Training plans purchase policy](https://legal.staminity.com/eng/offer-plan-buyer.html) and terms of the [Agreement between the training plans Author and the plan Buyer](https://legal.staminity.com/eng/offer-author-buyer.html).
+4.Study the [Training plans purchase policy](https://legal.staminity.com/eng/offer-plan-buyer.html) and terms of the [Agreement between the training plans Author and the plan Acquirer](https://legal.staminity.com/eng/offer-author-buyer.html).
 In order to purchase a plan, you have to confirm your consent with terms of these agreements.

 > **Please note:**
-> Staminity provides a platform for creating and promoting plans \(for Author\) and training according to the plan \(for Buyer\), but the Author of the plan bears full responsibility for description and content of the training plan.
+> Staminity provides a platform for creating and promoting plans \(for Author\) and training according to the plan \(for Acquirer\), but the Author of the plan bears full responsibility for description and content of the training plan.
 > If you have any questions related to the content of a particular plan, you need to contact the plan Author directly.

 5.You can pay for a training plan using your bank card.